deadalusai/rust-for-csharp-developers/notes.md

 `Clone`.
 This is because of the `where T: Clone` bound.

 The `Unclonable` struct here doesn't implement `Clone`, so it's not allowed.

+# Traits and Generics two

+Let's look at a cool example.

+The `parse` function is generic over `FromStr`.
+Rust infers the expected return type of parse and then looks up a FromStr implementation for that type.

+It is a compile error if an implementation cannot be found.

+FromStr also defines an associated type: Err.
+The implementor of FromStr must also describe the type returned in the event of an error.

 # Generics